Skip to main content

 One of the easiest ways to get started with submitting AI training jobs on Crusoe Cloud is by using our published SLURM solution.
 SLURM is a widely adopted workload manager used for job scheduling, resource allocation, and queueing in high-performance computing environments.

 This solution provides a step-by-step guide to deploying a SLURM cluster on Crusoe using Terraform to provision infrastructure and Ansible playbooks to configure the environment.
-It also includes an optional Prometheus + Grafana stack for monitoring and observability.
+It also includes a Prometheus + Grafana stack for monitoring and observability.

-2. In the same directory as the main.tf file, create a terraform.tfvars file with relevant metadata for your Crusoe project and deployment.
-You can grab the necessary info using both the UI and the CLI.
-For example, to grab locations and subnets, you can run the following commands
+• In the same directory as the main.tf file, create a terraform.tfvars file with relevant metadata for your Crusoe project and deployment.
+An example terraform.tfvars is given below.

 # common configuration